dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Get-DomainControllerObject.md

 ```

 ### -DomainName
-The name of the domain that should contain the domain controller.
+Specifies the name of the domain that should contain the domain controller.

 ```yaml
 Type: System.String